TWG-ABI/ABI-Training/week2/human-genomics/long-read-snv-analysis/ont/ont-analysis-practical-1.md

 ---

-# 1. Learning objectives
+## 1. Learning objectives

 By the end of this practical, you should be able to:

 - explain how ONT reads are aligned to a reference genome;
-- inspect and manipulate CRAM/BAM files using `samtools`;
+- inspect and manipulate long-read CRAM/BAM files using `samtools`;
 - call small variants from ONT reads;
-- distinguish single-sample from multi-sample variant calling;
+- distinguish single-sample from multi-sample ONT variant calling;
 - phase heterozygous variants using long reads;
 - interpret basic VCF genotype and phasing information.

 ---

-# 2. Software
+## 2. Software

 The practical uses: